High Protein Power Eggs

-As part of my low carb diet, I’ve had to ditch my steel cut oatmeal and eat more eggs for breakfast.
+As part of my diet, I decided to ditch my steel cut oatmeal and eat more eggs for breakfast.

 However, I know if I just eat eggs without bread, I’m usually hungry again in about 30 minutes, plus I would be missing the fiber and antioxidants I receive from my wild blueberry and tart cherry oatmeal.